Average Law School Debt

 • If their total educational debt all came from private loans, no law school graduate could afford to repay that debt and follow CFOB recommendations and guidelines.

-• An average graduate would owe a minimum payment of $2,000 just to cover the interest on their loans, assuming a $120,000 loan was taken out.
-This would require over 7 years of monthly payments.
+• An average graduate would owe a minimum payment of $1,700, assuming a $120,000 loan was taken out.
+This would require over 44 years of monthly payments.

-• That’s 44% of their income if they work in the public sector, and they would ultimately pay over $1.8 million in interest alone.
+• The debt among graduates of Top 10 schools is equivalent to 86% of their income if they work in the public sector; these borrowers would ultimately pay of $500,000 in interest alone.

-• It would not be possible for an FCSL graduate to ever pay off an educational debt in private loans.
+• It would not be practical for a Whittier graduate to ever pay off an educational debt in private loans.

 Median Salary % Income Monthly Payment Years to Zero Debt Total Cost